josu-dev/josu-dev/README.md

-DX wizzard enthusiast
+DX wizard enthusiast, and currently a Web Developer

 Want to reach me?
-I'm @__josu on Discord 😉
+Find me on [LinkedIn](https://www.linkedin.com/in/j-josu/)